fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

 First, crypto assets in ERC-20 form will be supported and then NFT-1155 tokens will be also supported.

 ### ERC-20 Tokens

+Initially supported trading pairs are as following upon launch:

 - BTC-USDT
 - ETH-USDT
 - BTC-USDC
 - ETH-USDC

 Once FuFi decentralized stablecoin is ready, it will be introduced as a new option for the quote symbol.